What Is Your Conversion Funnel Analysis Telling You and What Should You Do About It?

 If you’re using our recommended metrics six-pack, it will help you keep on top of potential issues day-to-day because issues likely will result in a drop in the overall conversion rate.
 If you see that red flag, it’s time to go take a closer look at the conversion funnel metrics.

 Daasity saves you time and makes it easy for you to dig deeper into your conversion funnel analysis by providing segmentation by marketing channel and customer, in addition to the basic conversion funnel metrics you get in Google Analytics.
-Let us show you!
+If you're interested, let us show you!
 Contact us for a demo.